 Interviews

-Sweaty palms… feeling the need to impress… red face… some or all of these symptoms?
-You must have an interview coming up, congratulations!!
-Interviewing is a skill you can practice and perfect!
-Download one of our handy tip sheets or read on for more information.
+Congratulations, you must have an interview coming up!
+Interviewing is a skill you can practice and perfect.
+Download one of our handy tip sheets or read on for more helpful information.

 Research – What do you know about the company and what do you know about the job?
 If the answer to those two questions is not very much then get reading!
 Employers want to see that you have taken the time and effort to find out about their organization as well as the industry.
 Check out this great article on 7 key things to research.